Cargo in all shapes and sizes

-Kneppeskjær pier has more than 40,000 incoming cars each year for excited new car owners.
-The import facilities of car importer, Møller Logistics (Harald Møller AS) lie here.
+Kneppeskjær pier has more than 40,000 cars coming in each year.
+The facilities of car importer Møller Logistics (Harald Møller AS) are located there.
 They are Norway's largest car dealer of the brands Audi, Volkswagen and Skoda.

 Paper, house module constructions and other general cargo

 At Filipstad Coop Norge and Joh.
-Johannson import more than half of the coffee in Norway.
-Here at Filipstad the coffee gets roasted and packaged.
-Before, coffee ships arrived directly from coffee exporting countries like Brazil and Colombia to Filipstad.
-Now the coffee beans come in containers to the container terminals in Sydhavna via major European ports such as Hamburg and Antwerp.
-The coffee is transported the last bit by car.
+Johannson import more than half of the coffee that Norwegians consume.
+The coffee gets roasted and packaged at the port before being shipped off to shops and cafés.
+In the past, ships carrying coffee arrived directly from coffee exporting countries, such as Brazil and Colombia, to Filipstad.
+Now, the coffee beans come in containers to the terminals in Sydhavna via major European ports, possibly Hamburg or Antwerp.
+The roasted and packaged coffee is transported the last distance by car.